 Bronze Age (1970s-1980s)

-During this time new legionnaires joined Dawnstar and Wildfire.
+During this time new Legionnaires Dawnstar and Wildfire joined the team.
 After the end of Earth War (a galactic war between the United Planets and the Khunds), The Legion constitution is amended to allow married Legionnaires.
 Lightning Lad and Saturn Girl return to active membership.
 Following the the Great Darkness Saga, saw more newer members like Blok, Invisible Kid II and White Witch.

 Modern Age / Post-Crisis on Infinite Earths